antonijn/bohc-intermediate/bohc/parsing.md

 		- get method names, conclude their return types and parameter types and names (using file context)
 	- for classes
 		- get method names, conclude their return types and parameter types and names (using file context)
-			- is name == "this", it's a constructor, keep that in mind
+			- if name == "this", it's a constructor, keep that in mind
+			- parse generic type parameters
-		- get fiels names, conclude their types (using file context)
+		- get field names, conclude their types (using file context)
 4. Then parse stuff such as:
 	- for enums
 		- the initial value for the enumerators